The middle-class Kiwi Dream might feel like a moving target. Here's what you can do about it

 The middle class has long held a special place in modern society's imagination.

-Depending on the country, the middle class concept has been loosely termed the “New Zealand Dream”, "American Dream", “Australian Dream”, and so on.
-It was that picket-fenced promise where, if you worked hard and didn’t spend all your money on pricey lattes (allegedly!), you could buy a comfortable house, raise two or three kids, enjoy a family holiday every year or so, then retire with a decent nest egg.
-For decades this felt achievable for many millions across both New Zealand and other developed nations.
+Depending on the country, the concept has been loosely termed the "New Zealand Dream", "American Dream", "Australian Dream", and so on.
+It was the picket-fenced promise where, if you worked hard and didn't spend all your money on pricey lattes (allegedly!), you could buy a comfortable house, raise two or three kids, enjoy a family holiday every year or so, then retire with a decent nest egg.
+For decades this felt achievable for millions across New Zealand and other developed nations.

-Now, for many in New Zealand and the Western world, that dream is starting to feel more like a power nap: short, pleasant, but interrupted by an alarm clock of reality.
+Now, for many in New Zealand and the Western world, the dream is starting to feel more like a power nap: short, pleasant, but interrupted by an alarm clock of reality.

 The data suggests the middle class is finding itself under immense pressure, and the seams are starting to burst.
 Let's take a deeper look and explore what you can do about it.

 The "middle class" has traditionally been the economic backbone of Western society.
-It is the engine room of consumption and the tax base that keeps the lights on.
+The OECD defines middle-income households as those earning between 75 and 200 percent of the national median.
+It is the engine room of consumption and the tax base keeping the lights on.
 However, the Organisation for Economic Co-operation and Development (OECD) has been sounding the alarm for years.

 According to their landmark report, Under Pressure: The Squeezed Middle Class, the share of people in middle-income households across OECD countries fell from 64 percent to 61 percent between the mid-1980s and the mid-2010s.
-While a three percent drop might sound small it represents millions of families slipping out of economic stability.
-Most concerning, this study was published before the global pandemic, which surely made matters worse!
+While a three-percent drop might sound small, it represents millions of families slipping out of economic stability.
+In the United States, the decline has been even steeper: the share of Americans considered middle class fell from 61 percent in 1971 to just 51 percent by 2023, according to the Pew Research Foundation.
+Most concerning, the OECD study was published before the global pandemic, which is likely to have accelerated the trend.

-The issue is not just that the group is shrinking; it is that the cost of admission is skyrocketing.
+The issue is not just the group shrinking; it is the cost of admission skyrocketing.
 To maintain a "middle-class lifestyle" today requires significantly more financial horsepower than it did thirty years ago, yet the engine (our incomes) has barely been upgraded.

 Imagine a pair of scissors.
 The top blade represents the cost of living, particularly housing, education, and healthcare.
 The bottom blade represents your income.
 In an ideal world, they move together.
 In our world, the top blade is opening wider and wider, while the bottom blade is stuck.

 The post-pandemic spike in the cost of living (inflation) hit the middle class hardest of all.
-Think of the economy as a spectrum:
+While consumer price inflation has since returned to the Reserve Bank's one-to-three percent target band, the damage lingers.

 The squeeze is not purely about how much you earn; it is about what you own.
 This is where the real divide opens up.